 Employers have done their best to clear the hurdles of moving their teams to remote work.
 For example, ensuring they have the necessary technology and training, and setting up video conferencing.
 Not to mention the extra work around redefining processes and productivity goals.
 However, none of those things answer the question of how to motivate remote employees.

 Adapting is essential for businesses, especially with the challenges of 2020 and a global pandemic.
 If you can successfully motivate employees and adapt to these challenges, your business will thrive.
-Here are five ways to motivate your remote team.
+You can try remote workforce management software to help keep you organized and here are five ways to motivate your remote team.

 Your remote employees should know what they are doing is moving the business towards the goals and expectations laid out for them.
 But do they know why?
 It is easy to feel unmotivated when you don’t know why you are doing the work.
 Especially if the only motivation you have are things like deadlines and quotas.
 Remote work may require a higher level of innovative work and creative problem-solving.
 Ensure your employees’ understanding of their work is aligned to the company’s vision.
+Give your employees access to remote collaboration tools to help track projects and communicate.
 This will help them to better think critically about their work and implement innovative ideas to their tasks and projects while working remotely.

 By clearly communicating a compelling vision for your company, your team is more likely to feel motivation.
 It is important that employees know how they are leaving a mark on the world and why their work matters.
 When you lose the face-to-face aspect of working together, it is easy for those “why’s” to not be as clear.
 You can implement something as simple as an end-of-the-week email.
 This can communicate the importance of their work and how you feel your company is making a difference.
 You can even include customer feedback so they have evidence of how their work is impacting people’s lives.